LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       self and may require :term:`dynamic binding` if the predicate is dynamic.

    specialization
-      A class is specialized by defining a new class that inherit its predicates and possibly add new ones.
+      A :term:`class` is specialized by defining a new class that inherit its predicates and possibly add new ones.

    source file